 3 examples of companies crushing it on LinkedIn

-For an extra kick of inspiration, here are some examples of brands that are getting LinkedIn right.
+For an extra kick of inspiration, here are some examples of brands that are I think are getting LinkedIn right.
 They communicate differently but hit the mark for their own audience.

 1. Semrush